 The Junior League of Washington’s (JLW) annual Tossed & Found rummage sale has achieved a number of significant milestones in its 26-year history – all to support our work to improve our community and empower and equip women to lead.

 Below is a brief overview of Tossed & Found’s founding and growth over time:

-- In 1993, the JLW Board of Directors organized the first Tossed & Found sale, netting over $17,000.
+- In 1993, the JLW Board of Directors organized the first Tossed & Found sale, netting more than $17,000.

-- Five years later, in 1998, Tossed & Found netted more than $50,000, and by 2005, that number grew to more than $100,000.
+- Five years later, in 1998, Tossed & Found netted more than $50,000.
+By 2005, that number grew to more than $100,000.